We require a UK Honours degree with a First classification or the overseas equivalent, in a field pertaining to the chosen pathway.

 Months of entry

-MSc Research Methods is a research intensive master's designed for those who wish to continue on to PhD and/or are considering embarking on a career in research.
+MSc Research Methods is a research-intensive master's designed for those who wish to continue to PhD and/or are considering embarking on a career in research.
 It has a strong focus on developing research skills combined with further study in human geography.

 The MSc is designed to comply with the research training requirements for two ESRC scholarships as administered by the North West Social Science Doctoral Training Partnership (NWSSDTP): the three-year PhD scholarship (commonly termed +3) and the four-year scholarship that covers an eligible one year master's and a three-year PhD (commonly termed 1+3).

 The course is ideal if you want to apply for an ESRC scholarship through the NWSSDTP or a School of Environment, Education and Development scholarship.

 NWSSDTP approved master's must meet the minimum research training requirement expected by the ESRC.

 Manchester is the ideal place to study Geography.
 The world's first industrial city, now a vibrant twenty-first century metropolis set between three National Parks, Manchester and its environment are an important resource for field teaching throughout your course.